canonical/lxd/doc/installing.md

 Complete the following steps to install the snap:

-1. Check the [provided distributions](https://jenkins.linuxcontainers.org/job/lxd-test-snap-latest-stable/) to see if a snap is available for your Linux distribution.
+1. Check the [LXD snap page on Snapcraft](https://snapcraft.io/lxd) to see if a snap is available for your Linux distribution.
    If it is not, use one of the {ref}`installing-other`.

 1. Install `snapd`.